-See yourself as a coach helping your students and residents to hone their skills by carefully observing their performance, praising their good performance and giving them tips on how they can be even better.
+See yourself as a coach helping your students and residents to hone their skills by praising their good performance and giving them tips on how they can be even better.
+See THIS article on coaching and mentoring.

 Additional tips for coaching: